frunox/Camp-Talk/README.md

 ## Getting Started

-This application was originally developed on goorm-ide, and was transferred to GitHub after thet original deployment.
+This application was originally developed on goorm-ide, and was transferred to GitHub after the original deployment.
 Recent updates are reflected in the Github repository.

 The Github repository holds the code as deployed.

 To use:

 - Clone the repository
+- Run npm install
+- Type "node app.js" to run from the command line
+- In local environmental, browse to 'localhost:3000'

+This application is deployed on heroku at: https://camp-talk.herokuapp.com

 ## Prerequisites